mpneuried/simple-dynamo/README.md

 ## Changelogs

+### 0.3.5

+- fixed #5: fixed bug for set empty array on create
+- fixed #9: fixed bug for null on fliedtype `number

-### 0.3.3
+### 0.3.4

-- bug fix set a attribute to `null` will lead to a removal.
+- fixed #7: bug fix set a attribute to `null` will lead to a removal.
 For a string attribute a set to an empty string will also lead to a attribute removal

 ### 0.3.3

 - bug fix set handling by passing empty arrays
-- added `defaultfields` option to table-config.
+- feature #6: added `defaultfields` option to table-config.

 ### 0.3.2